Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/recreating-my-portfolio-website-in-astro.md

 npm init astro
 ```

-You can choose a starter template if you like, but I tend to go for the start-kit.
+You can choose a starter template if you like, but I tend to go for the starter kit.

 Open this project up in your favorite editor.